 Finally, we want you to feel at home in Buenos Aires, so we will do everything we can to help you integrate into life in Buenos Aires.
 From internships to cultural activities, you will have numerous opportunities to get to know Argentina.

-For students taking IES Abroad courses only.
+for students taking IES Abroad courses only

-For students taking partner university courses:
+for students taking IES Abroad courses and partner university courses

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.